 1. So What Can You Afford?

-Everyone has a budget and recognising whether or not you can actually afford the machine that you want is the first step to choosing the one that’s right for you.
+Everyone has a budget and recognizing whether or not you can actually afford the machine that you want is the first step to choosing the one that’s right for you.
 There is simply no point in looking at high-end machines if you have a limited budget.
 That way lies disaster.
-So decide on a budget and stick to it, recognising that there will always be a machine that offers so much more if you just spend just a little bit extra.
+So decide on a budget and stick to it, recognizing that there will always be a machine that offers so much more if you just spend just a little bit extra.

 If you can only afford a £50 machine, then look around and see what quality second-hand machines are available, either at a dedicated retailer or on an auction site (but make sure any second-hand machine you buy has a warranty).
 Spending £50 on a plastic Hello Kitty sewing machine is probably not the best idea – no matter how adorable it may seem.
 A cheap plastic machine won’t last and in all probability will put you off sewing.
 Buy the best you can afford!